linkedin/rest.li/docs/unstructured.md

  - [Recap](#recap)

 ## Introduction
-This tutorial demonstrates how to serve unstructured binary data such as blob in a Rest.li server.
+This tutorial demonstrates how to serve unstructured binary data, such as blob, in a Rest.li server.
 We’ll define a Rest.li resource that responds with fortune reports (in PDF format) for GET requests and show you how to consume the GET response from a HTTP client.

 This tutorial assumes that you already have a working Rest.li server.
 Otherwise, please follow the [Rest.li Quickstart](/rest.li/get_started/quick_start) before you continue.